Webb vs Murchison Middle: F vs B in Austin ISD (2026)

 English Learners 78.5% 15.9%

-For the full TEA breakdown on each campus, including rating history and all distinctions, visit the Webb Middle School page or the Murchison Middle School page.
+For the full TEA breakdown on each campus, including rating history back to 2019, visit the Webb Middle School page or the Murchison Middle School page.

 The Neighborhoods

-Browse all homes zoned to Webb Middle School or homes zoned to Murchison Middle School.
+Browse all homes zoned to Webb Middle or homes zoned to Murchison Middle.

 Which School Fits You?